leemeichin/k8s-guide/kubernetes-fundamentals/resources.md

             - containerPort: 3000
 ```

-This manifest describes a deployment of a hypothetical blog that exposes itself on port `3000`.
+This resource config describes a deployment of a hypothetical blog that exposes itself on port `3000`.
 On its own it's not very useful because nobody on the internet will be able to access it, but Kubernetes will be running it nonetheless.
 A fully working deploy will be covered in a later chapter.
 ===

-Every manifest for every resource will conform to the same structure.
+Every config for every resource will conform to the same structure.
 They all have an `apiVersion`, `kind`, and `metadata` that can be used to define labels and annotations.

 ### Labels and annotations